phramusca/CookAndFreeze/README.md

 ```

-Of course, you can create those manually (you can get generate uuids with [https://www.guidgenerator.com/](https://www.guidgenerator.com/)).
+Of course, you can create those manually (you can generate uuids with [https://www.guidgenerator.com/](https://www.guidgenerator.com/)).

 - Use GLabels to print your labels:
   - Open a glabel project: